-During the Edo Period (1603-1868), sushi was between two to four times larger than it is today.
+During the Edo Period (1603-1868) of Japan, sushi was between two and four times larger than it is today.

 But why?
 One of the biggest reasons is that Edo (present-day Tokyo), where sushi was invented, was a metropolis from which large numbers of people were passing in and out.
 They needed food that could take with them, and sushi was the era’s equivalent of fast food.